dmpinder/procyon-component-logo/CONTRIBUTING.md

   semantically with previous created ones.
 5. Commit every single problem you solve, so it will be easier to recover previous versions if you make a mistake.
 No one is flawless.
-6. Before you submit a *Pull request*, make sure your work is bug-free.
+6. Before you submit a *Pull request*, make sure your work is bug-free and manage it to be merged.
 7. When submitting a *Pull request*, try to give a good description to improve the chances of acceptance.